 Located on the north end of Lake Marion in South Carolina's Santee region, this submerged cypress and tupelo forest is a secluded wonderland with an abundance of wildlife, including ospreys, egrets, owls and alligators.
 It's easy to get lost among the moss-draped trees, so it's best to paddle with a mapping GPS, or take a guided tour with Nature Adventures or Blueway Adventures.

-Once used to flood the rice fields of Dean Hall Plantation, this 80-acre blackwater swamp features an easy-to-follow self-guided water trail that takes you through wide expanses of lily pads and under picturesque footbridges.
+Once used to flood the rice fields of Dean Hall Plantation, the 80-acre blackwater swamp at Cypress Gardens features an easy-to-follow self-guided water trail that takes you through wide expanses of lily pads and under picturesque footbridges.
 The $10 admission to the gardens includes free use of a flat-bottom wooden boat.
 If you'd rather have a guide paddle you around, it's just $5.

-Owned and managed by the National Audubon Society, this ancient forest is located within the Four Holes Swamp.
+Owned and managed by the National Audubon Society, Francis Beidler Forest is an ancient forest is located within the Four Holes Swamp.
 Guided canoe tours are offered in the spring when the water level in the floodplain is high enough to paddle among the 1,000-year-old cypress trees.

 4. Stumphole Swamp in Elloree